HazyResearch/meerkat/docs/source/start/tutorials/tutorial-2.md

   name: python3
 ---

-# Tutorial 2: Reactive Image Viewer
+# Tutorial 2: Reactive Functions (Reactive Image Viewer)

 In this tutorial, we will build a simple image viewer that shows a random subset of images from a class in an image dataset.